Effect-TS/effect/packages/schema/README.md

   "_tag": "Left",
   "left": {
     "_id": "ParseError",
-    "message": "(number <-> { id: number; name: string; age: number })\n└─ cannot be be resolved synchronously, this is caused by using runSync on an effect that performs async work"
+    "message": "(number <-> { readonly id: number; readonly name: string; readonly age: number })\n└─ cannot be be resolved synchronously, this is caused by using runSync on an effect that performs async work"
   }
 }
 */

-const asyncParsePersonId = S.decodeUnknown(asyncSchema)
+const asyncParsePersonId = Schema.decodeUnknown(asyncSchema)

 Effect.runPromise(asyncParsePersonId(1)).then(console.log)
 /*